MariaLundgren/CO-OP-Game-Review/TESTING.md

     - On the add review page a registered user that are logged in to their account can add a review to a game title and add a rating from one to five.

-#### Manual testing of Edit Profile
+#### Manual testing of New Review
 - Trying to add a review without filling out the review field and a message appears to fill out this field.
 - Trying to add a review with less than 20 charachters and a message appears that the text needs to be 20 charachters or more.
 - Trying to add a review without chhosing a rating and a message appers that i need to select one item from the list.
 - Trying to add a review with both field filled out correcttly and the user gets redirected back to the selected game title page, a flash message appear with the text "review added", the review are added underneath the game title with the rating and the review gets added to the reviews collection in mongodb.
-- Saving the url for the add a review page and tries to access it after logging out and this brings the redirects to the log in page.
+- Saving the url for the add a review page and tries to access it after logging out and this redirects the user to the log in page.

 ### Edit Review

-#### User stories testing New Review
+#### User stories testing Edit Review

 -	I want to be able to edit game reviews that I have already posted.
     -    On the edit review page the user can change a review and rating that has been added by the user.

+#### Manual testing of Edit Review

+- Trying to delete the review and save the changes on the review and a message appears to fill out this field.
+- Trying to change the review to be less than 20 characthers and a message appears that the text needs to be 20 charachters or more.
+- Trying to edit the review and save the changed and the user gets redirected back to the profile page, a flash message appears with the text "review updated", the review and rating has been changed and the changes gets added to the review in mongodb.
+- Saving the url for the edit review page and tries to access it after logging out and this redirects the user to the log in page.
+-  Saving the url for the edit review page as one user and tries to access it after loggin in as a differnt user and this redirects the user to the home page with a flash message "You don't have access to the page you tried to visit" shows.
+- Saving the url for the edit a review page for one review that then are deleted and try to access the url and the user gets redirected back to the home page with a flash message "The review you are trying to edit don't exist" shows.

 ### New Title